-Dear St. Mary’s Family:
+Dear St. Mary’s Catholic School Community,

 The primary role of St. Mary’s Catholic School is the continuous formation of our students through a Catholic program of education committed to a standard of excellence.